 This would still take another 64 years until the Charl Malan Quay was completed in 1934.
 By then Port Elizabeth was no longer the entrepot to South Africa.
 With gold being discovered on the Witwatersrand and diamonds in Kimberley, South Africa’s future lay there and its seaport would be Durban.
 Ironically it was only when Port Elizabeth was in the process of being eclipsed by Durban, that Port Elizabeth was converted into a proper harbour.

-The implication of this was the antiquated method of loading & unloading ships in Port Elizabeth whereby ships would transfer their valuable cargoes onto surf boats would persist ultimately for 134 years.
+The implication of this was that the antiquated method of loading and unloading ships in Port Elizabeth whereby ships would transfer their valuable cargoes onto surf boats would persist ultimately for 134 years.